rogererens/git-deploy/README.md

     $ git deploy start
     $ git commit bad_change -m "add - some buggy code."

-Suddenly, you realize that your change introduced a bug after entering the deloy process.
+Suddenly, you realize that your change introduced a bug after entering the deploy process.
 Rather than syncing the bad code and then rolling back (next section) we can simply abort the deploy:

     $ git deploy abort